TheCatsOfUlthar/ProductionLineTracker/README.md

         * Actual / For class
             1. Communication and collaboration with classmates is allowed but should not extend to sharing actual code.

-    * Assumptions (things that are accepted as true or as certain to happen, without proof)
+    V. Assumptions (things that are accepted as true or as certain to happen, without proof)
         1. You like to program.
         2. You have foundational knowledge of programming from prerequisite courses.
         3. You will spend at least 4 hours per week on the project.
         4. The project should not require more than 7 hours per week.
 If so, contact the professor for assistance.
         5. This will help you be successful in future classes and your career.

-    * Stakeholders (individuals or organizations having a right, share, claim, or interest in a system or in its possession of characteristics that meet their needs and expectations )
+    VI.
+Stakeholders (individuals or organizations having a right, share, claim, or interest in a system or in its possession of characteristics that meet their needs and expectations )
         * Hypothetical / Real world
             1. CEO
             2. CTO